Walter W. Marseille: Life

 Marseille was the recipient of a well-known letter dated 5 May 1948 in which Bertrand Russell signalled his agreement with the paper.
 Russell's letter, of which Einstein may have been the first to have been sent a copy, was first published by Marseille in The Nation, 16 Oct.
 1954, when he disagreed with Russell's changed views on nuclear disarmament.
 The letter and its lack of context have been of concern to Russell scholars.

 By 1954 Marseilles was a Berkeley, California psychoanalyst.
-That year he contributed a series of radio programmes broadcasts attempting a psychoanalytic study of Karl Marx.
+That year he contributed a series of radio broadcasts attempting a psychoanalytic study of Karl Marx.
 He published occasionally on nuclear weapons policy in the Bulletin of the Atomic Scientists, from 1954 until 1962.